geokai/useful_scripts/README.md

 ## Useful Scripts

-Little helpers written in bash, sh and python.
+Helper scripts written in bash, sh and python.